Skip to Main Content

 Academic Integrity: Is using AI cheating?

-The use of AI tools in academic work raises important ethical questions.
 The University of Otago has policies on AI-assisted work, as will your schools, departments and lecturers.
 It is crucial to understand what is permitted in your context.
 Misuse—such as submitting AI-generated content as your own or failing to acknowledge its role—can be considered a breach of academic integrity.
 Academic Misconduct has serious consequences so always follow any guidelines provided by your lectures or tutors.

 Explore Further